ericwbailey/ericwbailey.website/source/published/how-an-accessibility-designer-adds-keyboard-shortcuts-to-a-web-app.md

 - Using an LLM:
   - Using [plaintext copies of screen reader manuals](https://support.freedomscientific.com/Content/Documents/Manuals/JAWS/Keystrokes.txt) to use as LLM context still created hallucinations.
   - It also doesn’t cover the app or operating system layers.
-  - The stakes are too high considering the human-facing impact, and it was likely net-less effort to manually test to get certainty with results.
+  - The stakes are too high considering the human-facing impact, and it was likely net-less effort to manually test once to get certainty with results.
-  - There might be a metaphor worth thinking through in that previous bullet point.
+  - There might be a point worth thinking through in that previous bullet point.